arnaudjnn/nextjs-hasura-starter/readme.md

 ### 7. **Create and copy the Facebook client credentials**

-Create a new [Google OAuth Client](https://developers.facebook.com/apps/) and copy the credentials (Client ID and Client Secret) in your .env file.
+Create a new [Facebook OAuth Client](https://developers.facebook.com/apps/) and copy the credentials (Client ID and Client Secret) in your .env file.

 ### 8. **Start the frontend application**